 This year, Black Dog on a Lead has joined forces with Mates in Construction.
 Mates In Construction are an organisation with an industry-led approach to an industry problem.
 They focus on helping construction workers in their workplaces seek help and get better.

-Mates provide suicide intervention support and mental health awareness training by showing construction workers how to recognise signs of someone needing support.
+Mates provide suicide intervention support and mental health awareness training by showing construction workers how to recognise signs of someone in need.

 The walk takes place every year in October where thousands of walkers will come to show their support and fundraise.
 There is always a morning of open discussions, community conversation, food, games, prizes and, of course, a sausage sizzle!